macccorehenni/Feydor-Campaign/Intro.md

 # Campaign Setting and Introduction to the Character, Yaereene "Yae" Inphyra

 You find yourself in a castle town.
-It looks like any other— large, full of people, full of surprises.
+It looks like any other — large, full of people, full of surprises.
 But what you don't see, what you _hear_, is a child.
-You walk into the typically ornate castle, find yourself in a whirlwind of joy, the King and Queen having just had a child.
+You walk into the typically ornate castle, find yourself in a whirlwind of joy, the King and Queen having had a child.
-"I shall name her, _Yaereene_," the queen proclaims.
+"I name her, _Yaereene_," the queen proclaims.
 The hall erupts in cheers, for the royal _family_ was now with a child.

 But what you see isn't the present.
 No, this was when life in Malynor, and in Feydor Forest, its home, was much simpler.